Hakimi opens Serie A goal account as Inter Milan hammer Benevento | Goal.com

 The Morocco international played from start to finish while Ghana's Kwadwo Asamoah did not make Conte's squad for the trip.

-Hakimi will hope to maintain his impressive performance when Inter Milan visit Lazio for their next league match on Sunday.
+Hakimi will hope to maintain his impressive performances when Inter Milan visit Lazio for their next league match on Sunday.